JoshCap20/PushNotificationServerFramework/README.md

    ```

 ## Configuration
-Configure the application by editing `config.py`.
-Set the necessary parameters like database URI, server host, and port.
+Configure the application by creating an .env file based off the template.
+Set the necessary parameters like database connection parameters and APNs identifiers.

 ## Running the Server
 To start the server, run the following command: